Frankie Bridge: Relationships and children

 Bridge dated McFly member Dougie Poynter from 2008 to 2010.
 Bridge began a relationship with footballer Wayne Bridge in late 2011.
-They married in a private ceremony at Woburn Abbey in Woburn, Bedfordshire on 19 July 2014 and have two sons.
+They married in a private ceremony at Woburn Abbey in Woburn, Bedfordshire, on 19 July 2014 and have two sons.
 She lives in Cobham, Surrey.

 Mental health

-In 2011, Bridge had to take time out of her work commitments with the Saturdays due to an "illness".
-It was later revealed that Bridge had been hospitalised due to depression.
+In 2011, Bridge had to take time out of her work commitments with the Saturdays owing to an "illness".
+It was later revealed that Bridge had been hospitalised owing to depression.
 She announced once in rehab she thought the other patients would judge her because she was "rich" and well off.
-The media reported that Bridge was checked into a rehabilitation centre due to stress after a punishing work schedule.
+The media reported that Bridge was checked into a rehabilitation centre owing to stress after a punishing work schedule.
 However, she quickly denied the rumours.
-She came out and spoke about her battle with depression after people began to believe she was admitted due to alcohol and drugs.
+She came out and spoke about her battle with depression after people began to believe she was admitted owing to alcohol and drugs.
 Bridge was praised for coming out and speaking about her battle with depression and this led to Bridge becoming the ambassador for charity Mind.